fatih-iver/embedded-redis-cluster/README.md

 Redis version
 ==============

-When not provided with the desired redis executable, RedisServer runs os-dependent executable enclosed in jar.
-Currently is uses:
+Because this fork aims to support <i>real</i> redis cluster, the redis used should be version 3 or higher

+The default built-in redis here are as follows:
-- Redis 2.8.19 in case of Linux/Unix
+- Linux/Unix (Not yet)
-- Redis 2.8.19 in case of OSX
+- OSX/macOS (Not yet)
-- Redis 2.8.19 in case of Windows: https://github.com/MSOpenTech/redis/releases/tag/win-2.8.19
+- Redis 3.0. in case of Windows: 3.0.503

 However, you should provide RedisServer with redis executable if you need specific version.

 License
 ==============
 Licensed under the Apache License, Version 2.0

 Contributors
 ==============